JuneTien/movement-embed-youtube/README.md

 # movement-embed-youtube
-### This compoment is an embed with movement block for Youtube video.
+### This component is an embed with movement block for Youtube video.
 ### This component is created by React.
 ### Demo Site: https://junetien.github.io/Drag_Playground/
 -----